-It does not appear that ITSCED can accurately predict real-time PJM/NYIS interface prices.
-But as long as the risk associated with CTS transactions remains entirely with market participants, it is the participants who should be concerned about the accuracy of the forecasts and the participants who take the risks associated with the accuracy of the forecasts.
+It does not appear that ITSCED can accurately predict real-time PJM/MISO interface prices.
+But as long as the risk associated with CTS transactions remains entirely with market participants, it is the participants who need to account for the accuracy of the forecasts.